EA Sports FC 25 Tops the Swiss Charts, Minecraft Takes 2nd, Death Stranding 2 Falls to 3rd

-EA Sports FC 25 has retaken first place on the Switzerland charts, according to SwissCharts.com for the 27th week of 2025.
+EA Sports FC 25 has remained in first place on the Switzerland charts, according to SwissCharts.com for the 28th week of 2025.

+Tony Hawk's Pro Skater 3+4 was the one new release in the top 10.
+It debuted in fourth place.

 There are a total of five Nintendo games titles in the top 10, four multiplatform games, and one PlayStation game.